TRENDING

-This Is the Clever Japanese Technique for Faster Clothes Drying in Winter
+This Is Clever Japanese Technique Helps You Dry Clothes Faster in Winter

 Accustomed to rain and tiny apartments, the people of Tokyo have devised an ingenious way to dry clothes more efficiently: a technique called the “rainbow.”